msrd0/docker-stickerpicker/README.md

 Environment variable:
 * PACKS_S3_SERVER  the url of your s3 server
 * PACKS_S3_BUCKET  the name of your s3 bucket
-* HOMESERVER       publicly accessible homeserver url, wihch does render the preview images; Can be different from the server, where the stickers are saved
+* HOMESERVER       publicly accessible homeserver url, which is used to render the preview images; can be different from the server, where the stickers are saved

 ### add sticker packs:
 * create a stickerpack using the [stickerpicker-import/creating script](https://github.com/maunium/stickerpicker/wiki/Creating-packs)